swiftlang/swift-org-website/website-workgroup/index.md

 The Swift website workgroup uses the [Swift.org website forum](https://forums.swift.org/c/swift-website/) for general discussions.
 It can also be contacted privately by messaging [@swift-website-workgroup](https://forums.swift.org/new-message?groupname=swift-website-workgroup) on the Swift Forums.

+## Meeting Time

+The Swift website workgroup meets biweekly on Tuesday at 11:00AM PT (USA Pacific).
+The meetings take place in the weeks with the [odd week numbers](http://www.whatweekisit.org).
+Meeting notes are available on the [forums.swift.org](https://forums.swift.org/c/swift-website/workgroup-meeting-notes/91).